GiellaLT Documentation

 View GiellaLT on GitHub

 Instead of compiling the grammatical tools yourself (as described elsewhere on these pages), you may also download ready-compiled analysers for text analysis.
 This page explains how.
-If you have compiled the tools on your machine, we recommend this page instead.
+If you have compiled the tools on your machine already, we recommend this page instead.
+If not, read on.

 These commands will download the compilers hfst and vislcg3.
 They require a unix system.
 For use on Windows, see below.